forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/lwc-get-started.md

 ---

 ## Overview
-You’ll create an LWC component called `contactList` that displays contact names and phone numbers in your App.
-We’ll get the contact information to display from an Apex class called `ContactController`.
+Create an LWC component called `contactList` that displays contact names and phone numbers in your app.
+You’ll get the contact information to display from an Apex class called `ContactController`.

 Before you start, install [Salesforce Extensions for Desktop](./en/vscode-desktop/install) or [Set Up Code Builder](./en/codebuilder/cb-setup)